NukeOfTheShadow/macchanger/README.md

 1.)
 Run 'git clone https://github.com/NukeOfTheShadow/macchanger.git' to download the repository.

 2.)
-Run 'chmod +x macchanger.sh' so you can execute the script.
+Run 'chmod +x macchanger/macchanger.sh' so you can execute the script.

 #### The following steps are optional and only required if you want to change the mac adress on every startup / reboot.
 If you want to change the mac adress manually you can just simply execute the script with the command 'bash macchanger.sh'